Old Topic, New View:

 There are right tools available to gather requirements now.
 But the human touch on the work is never changed.
 Well-documented requirements indicate the half built product.

-Here are some helpful tips that can be used to gather requirements for a software product:-
+Here are some helpful tips that can be used to gather product requirements for software project:-

 1) Product owner Cooperation: